 Of these five process components, the area with the greatest potential for efficiency improvements resulting in lower costs passed along to ratepayers is item (2): development of standard contract forms and credit terms and instruments.
 The IPA believes that the forms have now become largely standardized and should remain acceptable to future potential bidders.
 As was the case with the 2014 procurement events, the process to receive comments from potential bidders can be restricted to changes to the forms, thus reducing Procurement Administrator time and billable hours, while shortening the critical path time needed to conduct a procurement event.
 This is because, prior to the 2014 procurement events, the forms, terms and instruments had become relatively stable, with fewer comments being received from potential bidders requesting revision or optional terms for each succeeding procurement event.
-Any procurement event to be conducted under the auspices of the 2015 Procurement Plan would be the ninth iteration of IPA-run procurement events, when including the April 2014 procurement event and planned September 2014 procurement event.
+Any procurement event to be conducted under the auspices of the 2015 Procurement Plan would be the ninth iteration of IPA-run procurement event.
 In each iteration prior to 2014, potential bidders had an opportunity to comment on documents and those comments have been, where appropriate, incorporated into the documents or provided as acceptable alternative language.
 In the 2014 procurement events, potential bidders submitted only sparse comments on the proposed changes to the forms.